 - Now, add milk and stir well to combine.

-- Add dry ingredients to wet in 2-3 parts and gently mix until combined.
+- Add the dry ingredients to the wet ingredients in 2-3 parts, gently mixing after each addition until combined.

 - Do not overmix.